Home Day Trip Destinations Camping In and Around Vancouver and the Lower Mainland

 Vancouver and its surrounding areas are famous for their parks and nature.
 With the warm weather finally here, now is a great time to explore some of the Lower Mainland’s best camping venues.
 Whether folks are tenting or RV’ing, there’s a place for everyone!

 Folks wanting to get out and enjoy the great outdoors can choose to camp at either provincial campgrounds or private campgrounds in BC.
-And while basing yourself at one place, you can explore close by or the greater surrounding region.
+And while based in one place, you can explore all of what’s close by or the greater surrounding region.

 Joffre Lakes Provincial Park